PostHog/posthog.com/contents/blog/what-is-a-growth-engineer.md

 Second, the other part of creating and implementing ideas is **product and design knowledge**.
 Because a growth team works across the stack and teams, they are often "lone wolves."
 They need the ability to fend for themselves in product and design decisions.
 They don’t have to be Da Vinci, but product and design knowledge helps them create successful features.

 Third, to create growth ideas based on solid strategies, growth engineers must have an **understanding of business**.
 This includes areas like marketing and finance.
-This is because growth engineers work to improve core business metrics.
+This is because growth engineers work to improve growth metrics.
 If they don’t have an understanding of business fundamentals, they can’t be effective at improving those metrics.
 Growth engineers also regularly work with non-technical teams, and so they need this knowledge to collaborate well with them.

 Last is **data literacy**.
 Since growth engineers do a lot of experiments, they must understand how those experiments perform.
 They should know what factors are relevant, how to calculate if something is significant, and what data to care about in the first place.
 All of this requires at least a basic knowledge of data and statistics.